jotavare/unit-testing/README.md

 ## CONTRIBUTING

-This is a personal, finished learning project and is not open to external contributions.
-Issues and pull requests are disabled.
+This repository is finished and not open to changes.

 ## LICENSE